corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

      * Recover a failed finality flow by id.
      * [forceRecover] will attempt to recover flows which are in a RUNNABLE, PAUSED or HOSPITALIZED state.
      *
-     * @return whether the flow was successfully recovered.
+     * @return
-     */
+     *   true if a transaction is successfully recovered
+     *   false if a transaction does not require recovery *
-    fun recoverFinalityFlow(id: StateMachineRunId, forceRecover: Boolean = false): Boolean
+     * @throws [FlowRecoveryException] if there is an error whilst performing recovery */ fun recoverFinalityFlow(id: StateMachineRunId, forceRecover: Boolean = false): Boolean